zivyuan/freecc/README.md

 # freecc
-Condition Compiler for HTML, Javascript and any code file used with npm
+A Condition Compiler for HTML, Javascript and any text file.